OWASP/SecureCodingDojo/README.md

 - Developed in Java EE
 - Eclipse Java EE latest version (developed with Neon) + Java 1.8 + tomcat 8 for the Insecure.Inc training app

-# Docker Images
-Check the relevant sections on the [wiki](https://github.com/trendmicro/SecureCodingDojo/wiki) for training portal and Insecure.Inc Docker setup instructions.

 # Slack Setup Instructions
 You will need to create a Slack app for authentication.